plilja/plilja.github.io/_posts/2020-04-29-pitfalls-of-the-common-pool.md

 ---
 layout: post
-title: Pitfalls of the common pool
+title: Pitfalls of the Common Pool
 tags: [java]
 ---